joereynolds/entree/README.md

 # Did you know?

 This isn't really restricted just to `entr`.
-You can do anything underneath the name of the watcher, but at that point, your probabaly just recreating bash aliases in a more verbose fashion.
+You can do anything underneath the name of the watcher, but at that point, your probably just recreating bash aliases in a more verbose fashion.